Meromorphic Convexity on Complex Manifolds: Meromorphic Convexity

 (iii) Let $K\subset X \times Y$ be a compact set.
 Let $\pi_X : X\times Y \to X$ and $\pi_Y : X\times Y \to Y$ be the natural projections, and let $K_1 = \pi_X (K)$ and $K_2 = \pi_Y(K)$.
 Then it is easy to see that

 The set on the right-hand side of the above inclusion is compact, and since $\widehat K_{X\times Y}$ is closed, it is a compact subset of $X\times Y$. \end{proof}

 There are plenty of examples of meromorphically convex manifolds.
 Since every holomorphic function is meromorphic, any holomorphically convex complex manifold is meromorphically convex, in particular, any Stein manifold is meromorphically convex.
 All compact complex manifolds are trivially meromorphically convex, in particular all projective manifolds are meromorphically convex.
-Further, by Proposition~\ref{MerCvxProp}, the Cartesian product of a Stein manifold and a projective manifold is meromorphically convex.
+Further, the Cartesian product of a Stein manifold and a projective manifold is holomorphically convex, hence meromorphically convex.

 Our next goal is to give some additional properties of the inner hulls for certain manifolds.